chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 ## When can you set dependencies?

-You can define a dependency on an application that does not yet exist in the XL Deploy repository.
-You can also specify a version range that cannot be met by any versions that are currently in the repository.
+You can define a dependency on an application that does not yet exist in the XL Deploy Repository.
+You can also specify a version range that cannot be met by any versions that are currently in the Repository.

 This allows you to import applications even before all dependencies can be met; that is, you can import, but not deploy, the `frontend` package before its required `backend` package is ready.
 However, this means that you must be careful to enter the correct versions.